DanielaGjorgjieva/DreamTeam/Tasks.md

 ### Should updated by each team member for his/her work

 #### Francesco Casarella

-11/12
+08/12
-- created ejs based on html
+- created new website style

+09/12
+- improved HTML and CSS
+- added presentation

 10/12
 - improved HTML and CSS